 Some of my cookbooks contain inviolable blueprints (you have to be really, really good to bake without a net or, more difficult still, to design your own baking recipes.
 Yes, I have Mark Ruhlman’s Ratio.
 No, I haven’t been brave enough to delve into its secrets.
 Who wants to risk good, Amish butter and chocolate like that?)
 Others are step-by-step teaching tools from which one can deviate here and there but to which one is intended, for the most part, to adhere.
 Still others, like Jessica Siskin’s Treat Yourself: How to Make 93 Ridiculously Fun No-Bake Crispy Rice Treats are intended as creative springboards, full of fundamentals and recommendations but which encourage one to move beyond what’s on the page, sometimes to something entirely new.
 I’d forgetten how important that last category is sometimes because with school and work and homework and playtime and swimming lessons and travel and chores, who has time to play with their food?

-I was reminded, however, of just how much fun playing with one’s food can be when Workman Publishing sent me a copy of Treat Yourself to explore and that I really need to make time to do it more often.
+I was reminded, however, of just how much fun playing with one’s food can be when Workman Publishing sent me a copy of Treat Yourself, a crispy rice cookbook, to explore and that I really need to make time to do it more often.